 Parent partners have also created helpful resources for parents about the system (see below and ‘help for parents’).

-Parent Partners are paid peer workers that will receive training and supervision in their roles supporting parents in the project.
-The parent partner role includes working as part of a team, meeting with and providing support to parents at court, and running workshops for parents new to the system.
-See the recruitment flyer below.
-Applications are now closed.
+Parent Partners work as part of a team, meeting with and providing support to parents at court, and providing information for parents new to the system.
+They are trained, supervised, and paid to support other parents.

 During COVID-19 restrictions we can’t be at the court, so we have a free phone line.

 For confidential parent peer support over the phone call Rachel, Felicity, Ange, or Shantelle on